UmeshBabu7/Tracker-API/README.md

-# Django Expense Tracker API (Django Rest Framework)
+# Django Expense Tracker API

 A RESTful API for tracking personal expenses and income, with JWT authentication and user access control.